Paweł Brożek: Wisła Kraków

 He made his debut for Wisła Kraków in Ekstraklasa on 8 April 2001 in a match against Górnik Zabrze.
 On 21 April 2001, he scored his first goal in the Ekstraklasa in a match against Odra Wodzisław.
 In May 2001 Brożek signed a new 10-year contract with Wisła Kraków.
 He won the Ekstraklasa championship in 2000–01 season with Wisła Kraków.
-In 2002, he was loaned to ŁKS Łódź to play in the Polish First League.
-A half year later he returned to Wisła Kraków and won with his second club Ekstraklasa title, in 2002–03 season.
+In 2002, he was loaned to ŁKS Łódź to play in the II liga.
+A half year later, he returned to Wisła Kraków and won with his second club Ekstraklasa title, in 2002–03 season.
 In 2004, he was loaned to GKS Katowice for a year and a half.
 He was a stand out player at GKS Katowice.
-In December 2004 he was invited for a trial together with his twin brother Piotr by West Ham United.
+In December 2004, he was invited for a trial together with his twin brother Piotr by West Ham United.

-In January 2005 Paweł Brożek returned to Wisła Kraków, because the then Wisła manager Werner Lička wanted him to come back from loan.
+In January 2005, Brożek returned to Wisła Kraków, because the then Wisła manager Werner Lička wanted him to come back from loan.
 Brożek won the Ekstraklasa title in 2004–05 season with Wisła Kraków.
 In 2005–06 season he began to play regularly for the Wisła Kraków first squad.
 Subsequently, he scored 13 goals in 30 matches.
 In 2006–07 season Brożek played very well in UEFA Cup, where he scored 4 goals in group stage matches against AS Nancy, FC Basel and Feyenoord Rotterdam.
-In 2007–08 season Brożek scored 23 goals in 27 matches and led Wisła Kraków to achieve the Ekstraklasa title.
-He was the Ekstraklasa Top Goalscorer in 2007–08 season.
-In 2008–09 season he won his sixth Ekstraklasa title with Wisła and was the Ekstraklasa Top Goalscorer for the second time in a row.
+In the 2007–08 season, Brożek scored 23 goals in 27 matches and led Wisła Kraków to achieve the Ekstraklasa title.
+He was the league top scorer in 2007–08 season.
+In 2008–09 season, he won his sixth Ekstraklasa title with Wisła and was the Ekstraklasa top goal scorer for the second time in a row.
 In the following 2009–10 season, Brożek led his team in goals and assists while Wisła finished second in the league.